ramibitar96/Coach-A-Chimpanzee/GIT-GUIDELINES.md

 By contrast, images and the like only change when someone edits them directly, and it's rare for two people to be making changes to the same image at the same time.

+### About packages
+A "package" is a term for a shared library of code made by a third party, that many projects use.
+Some programming languages have a special "package manager" utility, which keeps track of what packages your project needs.
+For example, JavaScript/Node.js has NPM, C# has NuGet, and Rust has Cargo.

+Package managers allow us to include external code in our project, *without needing to commit it in our repository*.
+Whenever you install a package with a package manager, it simply lists that package as a dependency in your project file.
+Then when you compile, it downloads all of the necessary files for you.

+This means we should NOT commit packages in our repository.
+We should only commit the list of dependencies, and then the package manager will take care of the rest.